Frederic H. Smith Jr.

+Biography

 Smith was born at Fort Monroe, Virginia, in 1908.
 He attended the United States Military Academy at West Point and graduated a second lieutenant of Field Artillery, 13 June 1929.

 Smith's first assignment was that of student officer at the Air Corps Primary and Advanced Flying Schools at Brooks and Kelly Fields, Texas.
 After receiving his wings, he was transferred to the Army Air Corps in December 1930.

 His first Air Corps assignment was at France Field, Panama Canal Zone, where he served with the 63rd Service Squadron and the 24th Pursuit Squadron until December 1932.
 Smith then returned to the U.S. for assignment to the 41st School Squadron at Kelly Field, Texas, in January 1933.

 From 1936 to 1939, following three years as flying instructor at Kelly Field, Captain Smith served as senior aeronautical inspector for the Panama Canal, Balboa Heights, Canal Zone.
 He also acted as advisor on aviation matters to the governor of the Panama Canal.

 In late 1939, Captain Smith returned to the States as operations officer of the 36th Pursuit Squadron.
 A few months later he became its commander at Langley Field, Virginia.

 Within a year after Captain Smith assumed his first command, he was appointed commanding officer of the Eighth Pursuit Group, Seventh Pursuit Wing, at Mitchel Field, New York.

 In January 1942, Lieutenant Colonel Smith took his Eighth Pursuit Group to the Southwest Pacific.
 Later in the year he left the pursuit group to become chief of staff of the advanced echelon of the newly activated Fifth Air Force.

 Following two years of combat service in the Pacific, Brigadier General Smith was transferred to the European Theater of Operations, where he served as deputy senior Air Staff officer and chief of operations of the Allied Expeditionary Air Forces, based in England.

 During the fall of 1944, Brigadier General Smith returned to the U.S to become deputy chief of Air Staff at Headquarters, Army Air Force, Washington, D.C.
 He returned to the Southwest Pacific in February 1945 to direct the Fifth Fighter Command.